-The National Transport Corporation (hereafter referred to as NTC), a leading transport organisation with a fleet strength of 200 vehicles is engaged in Parcel Service in South India.
-The NTC has its head-quarters at Madras, and has branches in important locations in Tamilnadu and other southern states.
+The National Transport Corporation (hereinafter referred to as NTC), a leading transport organization with a fleet strength of 200 vehicles, is engaged in Parcel Services in South India.
+The NTC has its headquarters at Madras, and has branches in important locations in Tamil Nadu and other southern states.

-Madhavan, a loadman of NTC at Salem was transferred from Salem to Madura, for long absence from work in the beginning of 1995, though the Corporation could have discharged him from service for long absence without permission for a period of two months.
-The Branch Manager of Salem NTC requested the Head of the Human Resources Division to transfer the employee to another location to enable the employee to correct himself in future.
-Madhavan has been in NTC from the beginning of 1992.
+Madhavan, a loadman of NTC at Salem, was transferred from Salem to Madura, for long absence from work in the beginning of 1985, though the corporation could have discharged him from service for long absence without permission, for a period of two months.
+The Branch Manager of Salem, NTC requested the Head of the Human Resources Division to transfer the employee to another location, to enable the employee to correct himself in future.
+Madhavan was in NTC from the beginning of 1982.

-Madhavan reported for duty at Madura, and again after six months started absenting from work as before.
+Madhavan reported for duty at Madura, and again after six months of service, started absenting from work as before.
 The Branch Manager of Madura counselled him several times, but Madhavan did not show any real change in his attitude.
-A written warning was given to him in October 1995.
-He again absented himself from duty for ten days from 17 December, 95 and after joining duty, he was again absent for 20 days which led to initiation of disciplinary action.
+A written warning was given to him in October 1985.
+He again absented himself from duty on 17th December, 1985 for ten days, and after joining duty on 15th January, he was again absent for 10 days.
+Disciplinary action followed.